openharmony/docs/en/application-dev/reference/apis/js-apis-data-relationalStore.md

 ## ValuesBucket

-Defines the types of the key and value in a KV pair.
+Enumerates the types of the key in a KV pair.
 This type is not multi-thread safe.
 If a **ValuesBucket** instance is operated by multiple threads at the same time in an application, use a lock for the instance.

 **System capability**: SystemCapability.DistributedDataManager.RelationalStore.Core